Ulmus americana 'New Harmony': Description

 'New Harmony' is considered by some to have a more desirable form than 'Valley Forge' as it grows vertically on its own with a minimum of early training.
 The original parent tree (located on a roadside in Ohio) is already over 20 m high, with a slightly greater crown spread.
 The bole divides into several erect branches about 10 m above the ground terminating in slender, pendulous branchlets.

 Growth is rapid, young trees gaining in height by almost 1.7 m per annum in trials at U C Davis, although d.b.h. increase remained a modest 1.8 cm.

 Pests and diseases

-Although resistant to Dutch elm disease and Elm Leaf Beetle Xanthogaleruca luteola, like most other American Elm cultivars 'New Harmony' is susceptible to Elm Yellows and Japanese Beetle Popillia japonica.
+Although resistant to Dutch elm disease and elm leaf beetle Xanthogaleruca luteola, like most other American elm cultivars 'New Harmony' is susceptible to elm yellows and Japanese beetle Popillia japonica.
 In the trials at U C Davis, the trees remained free of leaf curling aphids (Eriosoma), unlike its U. americana stablemates 'Valley Forge' and 'Princeton'.

 Cultivation

 'New Harmony' is currently being evaluated in the National Elm Trial coordinated by Colorado State University.

-The tree was introduced to the UK in 2010.
+Five trees stand (2026) before the Student Experience Center, Oregon State University, Corvallis.
+The tree was introduced to the UK and the Netherlands in 2010.